Chaine-de-Blocs/bitcoin-manim/README.md

 ## Limitations

-This script only take in SCRIPT (OPCODE input Stack) and simulate any data that is normally fetched from Bitcoin.
+This script only takes in SCRIPT (OPCODE input Stack) and simulate any data that is normally fetched from Bitcoin.

 ### OP_CHECKSIG